nolanlawson/css-talk-2022/markdown.md

 These two look the same on the surface because they're both purple.
 But in one trace, we have massive style costs and very little layout cost, and in the other, we have small style costs but large layout costs.
 The causes of slowness in these two cases is very different, and if you confuse them, then you can very easily go down the wrong track.

+If you don't remember anything else from my talk, please remember this: style and layout are not the same thing!
+And you can actually reason about why one is expensive versus the other.

+---

 # Style vs layout performance